 First, be aware that not everyone accepts the handshake as a greeting nor does every culture or group do a handshake the same.
-Western culture values a firm grip, while many Asian countries, especially China, value a less firm handshake and maintaining the handhold for an extended time after the initial greeting (shake).
+Western culture values a firm (but not too firm) grip, while many Asian countries, especially China, value a less firm handshake and maintaining the hand-hold for an extended time after the initial greeting (shake), if at all.

 The basic Western handshake is very simple and most often is used as a business greeting especially when meeting someone for the first time.